HunterCS-Ayzman/CSCI499/docs/Schedule.md

 ## Schedule
 You'll notice that the schedule below is quite empty.
 It's for you to fill!
 The default is that each class is dedicated time for you and your team to meet and work together.
 Otherwise, you can provide lecture topic suggestions and requests, invite people to speak to the class, and give tech talks.
-This course is about your enlightenment!
+I will do my best to provide this on my own, but I will actually leverage each group's team lead for this!
+I'll be happy to serve as the connector and introducer where I can, of course.
+Capstone is all about your enlightenment!
 Share your knowledge with your peers!

 |Dates|Activities/Deadlines/Notes|
 |:---|---|